 It is almost impossible for us Westerners to fully comprehend life without adequate water, food and shelter.
 These are things we simply take for granted—like the air we breathe.

-And for many countries, poverty is just the beginning of its population’s misery.
-Take parts of Africa for example.
-Heavily armed bands of so-called ‘freedom fighters’ rampage through defenseless villages, burning and looting, killing, raping and maiming the inhabitants, knowing full well they will never be punished.
+For many countries, poverty is just the beginning of its population’s misery.
+Heavily armed bands of so-called ‘freedom fighters’ rampage through defenseless villages, burning and looting, killing, raping and maiming the inhabitants, knowing full well they’ll never be punished for their actions.

 What can we do about all this?
 Not a great deal as individuals.
-We can send money to poor countries, but more than likely it will end up in the Swiss bank accounts of their rulers.
-Most developing nations have the potential for wealth but most of their leaders would rather support their own lavish lifestyles than the people they rule.
+We can send money to poor countries, but who knows where that money will end up—more than likely in the Swiss bank accounts of their rulers I suspect.
+Most undeveloped nations have the potential for wealth, but the majority of their leaders would rather support their own lavish lifestyles than the people they rule.

-Sometimes, when my day is not going as I think it should because some idiot dinged my car in a parking lot, or I stepped in dog poo—in other words when life isn’t treating me exactly the way I’d like to be treated—I find it helpful to engage in a reality check.
+Sometimes though, when my day is not going as I think it should, because some idiot scratched the paint on my car in a parking lot, or I stepped in dog poo on the sidewalk—in other words when life isn’t treating me exactly the way I’d like it to treat me—I find it helpful to engage in a reality check.

 I try to put myself in the shoes (or bare feet) of someone born in a poor part of the world—say a small village somewhere in Africa.
 It’s not easy for us to understand the misery of those living hopeless lives in violent, impoverished countries.